Steely Dan: Formative and early years (1967–1972)

-In 1970, Gary Katz produced an album by Linda Hoover, I Mean to Shine, featuring Fagen, Becker, and Jeff "Skunk" Baxter, and including five Becker/Fagen songs.
+In 1970, Gary Katz produced an album by singer Linda Hoover, I Mean to Shine, featuring Fagen, Becker, and Jeff "Skunk" Baxter, and including five Becker/Fagen songs.
 The album was shelved over songwriting licensing issues, but was finally released 52 years later, in 2022.

-Becker and Fagen joined the touring band of Jay and the Americans for about a year and a half.
+Becker and Fagen later joined the touring band of Jay and the Americans for about a year and a half.
 They were at first paid $100 per show, but partway through their tenure the band's tour manager cut their salaries in half.
 The group's lead singer, Jay Black, dubbed Becker and Fagen "the Manson and Starkweather of rock 'n' roll", referring to cult leader Charles Manson and spree killer Charles Starkweather.

-They had little success after moving to Brooklyn, although Barbra Streisand recorded their song "I Mean To Shine" on her 1971 Barbra Joan Streisand album.
-Their fortunes changed when one of Vance's associates, Gary Katz, moved to Los Angeles to become a staff producer for ABC Records.
+They had little success after moving to Brooklyn, although Barbra Streisand recorded their song "I Mean to Shine" on her 1971 Barbra Joan Streisand album.
+Their fortunes changed when one of Vance's associates, Katz, moved to Los Angeles to become a staff producer for ABC Records.
 He hired Becker and Fagen as staff songwriters; they flew to California.
 Katz would produce all their 1970s albums in collaboration with engineer Roger Nichols.
 Nichols would win six Grammy Awards for his work with the band from the 1970s to 2001.

-Also realizing that their songs were too complex for other ABC artists, at Katz's suggestion Becker and Fagen formed their own band with guitarists Denny Dias and Jeff "Skunk" Baxter, drummer Jim Hodder and singer David Palmer, and Katz signed them to ABC as recording artists.
+Realizing that ABC artists could not handle the complexity of their songs, Becker and Fagen (at Katz's suggestion) formed their own band with guitarists Denny Dias and Jeff "Skunk" Baxter, drummer Jim Hodder and singer David Palmer, and Katz signed them to ABC as recording artists.
 Fans of Beat Generation literature, Fagen and Becker named the band after a "revolutionary" steam-powered dildo mentioned in the William S. Burroughs novel Naked Lunch.
 Palmer joined as a second lead vocalist because of Fagen's occasional stage fright, his reluctance to sing in front of an audience, and because the label believed that his voice was not "commercial" enough.